doubret/terraform-provider-xiiot/docs/category_info.md

 * __id__ (_Required_)
   * Type: string
-  * Id of the category.
+  * Id of the category
 * __value__ (_Required_)
   * Type: string
-  * Value of the category.
+  * Value of the category